albertoursino/albertoursino/README.md

+<!---
 ## Hi there, this is Alberto Ursino 👋

-<!---
+Currently searching for an open source project

 - 🐍 **Python** is my main programming language
 - 🧼 I use **[pre-commit](https://pre-commit.com/)**
 - ⚡ I use **[Poetry](https://python-poetry.org/)**

 <div align="center">